dandelionwebdesign/The-Events-Calendar-Shortcode/readme.txt

 include echo do_shortcode("[ecs-list-events]"); in the template where you want the events list to display.

 == Upgrade Notice ==
+= 1.0.9 =
+Minor Error Change - Multiple Categories
+= 1.0.8 =
+Add options : multi-categories - Thanks to sujin2f
 = 1.0.7 =
-Add options : multi-categories, contentorder, month, past, key = 1.0.6 =
+Add options : contentorder, month, past, key  - Thanks to sujin2f = 1.0.6 =
 Fix missing ul
 = 1.0.5 =